Restoration of the Permanent Diaconate

 Post-World War II Heightened interest in the Diaconate

 In the two decades, which preceded the Second Vatican Council, there was considerable writing about the diaconate on the Continent, mostly in German and French.
-One of themes, which characterized these writings, was the conclusion that the Church had not succeeded in maintaining its hold on the intellectual and working classes.
+One of the themes, which characterized these writings, was the conclusion that the Church had not succeeded in maintaining its hold on the intellectual and working classes.
 It was concluded that deacons recruited from these classes would be able to reach and minister to those people whom the Church had been failing to reach.
 It is interesting to note that the possibility of a diaconate as a permanent, lifetime ministry in the Church was discussed at the First German Liturgical Congress in Frankfurt in 1950.

 In 1951, a young social worker, Hannes Kramer, convinced that he had been called by God to the diaconate, formed a diaconate circle (diakonatskreis) with fellow students at the Social Workers Seminar at Freiburg in Breisgau.
 They met frequently for prayer and to think out basic concepts for the renewal of the diaconate in their own circumstances.
 They began publishing a newsletter for circulation among the diaconate circles, which were beginning to appear in other centers of German Catholic Life.
 The young men who made up these circles encouraged their wives and fiancées to join in serious prayer life and striving for holiness in exactly those places where they studied and worked.
 In this fashion, the proposal to renew the diaconate as a lifetime ministry, opened to both married and single men, given a rebirth in the horror of a wartime concentration camp, began to mature.